Wolfurr/ERPI/index.md

 {% include feature_row id="intro" type="center" %}

-The **ERPI (Research team on innovation process)** is one of the [University of Lorraine](http://univ-lorraine.fr) research labs.
+<p style="text-align:justify;">The <b>ERPI (Research team on innovation process)</b> is one of the <a href="http://univ-lorraine.fr">Université de Lorraine</a> research labs.
 It is labeled as such by the French Ministry of Higher Education, Research and Innovation.
-ERPI is a founding member of the Jacques Villermaux Federation and linked to the EMPP scientific axis.
+ERPI is a founding member of the Jacques Villermaux Federation and linked to the EMPP scientific axis.</p>

-ERPI has an historical link with the [ENSGSI](http://ensgsi.univ-lorraine.fr) ( Engineering School on Innovation).
+<p style="text-align:justify;">ERPI has an historical link with the <a href="http://ensgsi.univ-lorraine.fr">ENSGSI</a>(Engineering School on Innovation).</p>

-ERPI is a research team on Industrial Engineering specialized on the research of innovation processes management.
-Its activities concerns the methods, tools and knowledges allowing to optimise innovation projects management.
+<p style="text-align:justify;">ERPI is a research team on Industrial Engineering specialized on the research of innovation processes management.
+Its activities concerns the methods, tools and knowledges allowing to optimise innovation projects management.</p>

-The scientific project of the ERPI deals with the Fuzzy Front-End off innovation that is to say from idea generation to materialization (CAD, formulation ...).
-ERPI differs to other innovation research laboratories by considering the product as a "integrating system".
+<p style="text-align:justify;">The scientific project of the ERPI deals with the Fuzzy Front-End off innovation that is to say from idea generation to materialization (CAD, formulation ...).
+ERPI differs to other innovation research laboratories by considering the product as a "integrating system".</p>

 ## Latest News